cloudfoundry/csb-brokerpak-aws/docs/draft-release-notes.md

 - adds lifecycle.prevent_destroy to all data services to provide extra layer of protection against data loss
 - Modification of the region generates the same service without eliminating the existing one in the newly established region.
 Blocking updating operation of such property to avoid the generation of infrastructure unintentionally.
 - PostgreSQL role is now always cleanly deleted during unbind
 - PostgreSQL jdbc URL includes the valid query parameter to use ssl.
-The parameter is not always set to true since RDS for PostgreSQL uses and expects all clients to connect using SSL.
+The parameter is now always set to true since RDS for PostgreSQL uses and expects all clients to connect using SSL.